BlueOnionLabs/api-interview-question-spacex/README.md

 - longitude
 - an integer N

-Return value: 'N' number of satellites sorted in order of which satellite is *closest in physical distance* to the input point (specified via the latitude and longitude).
+Return value: the first 'N' number of satellites which are *closest in physical distance* to the input latitude/longitude.
 We essentially want to be able to ingest the satellite data, then find out which one is closest to a given point at any given time.

 Do not worry about going deep into the math of distances between points on the ground and space in terms of lat/lon.
 You can assume the satellite positions (in lat/lon) and the position we compare it to are at the same altitude.
 No need to be too exact with this one :)
 You will find the following package useful here: https://github.com/mapado/haversine